-32. Public holidays
+31. Public holidays

-- 32.1 Public holiday entitlements are provided for in the NES.
-The NES provides a paid day off on each public holiday, except where reasonably requested to work.
-For the full NES public holiday entitlement see ss.114-116 of the Act. - A casual employee who does not work on a public holiday is not entitled to a paid day off. - Employees in a regional daily newspaper office who receive six weeks and three days' annual leave will only be entitled to a paid day off on Christmas Day, Good Friday and a further day as prescribed below: - New South Wales-the Tuesday after Easter Monday; - Victoria-Melbourne Cup Day; - Tasmania-Recreation Day. - An employee required to work on a public holiday or a substitute day, as provided for in the NES or clause 32.6, will be paid double time and a half with a minimum payment of four hours.
-Provided that: - (a) an employee required as an inserter in a non-daily newspaper office who is required to work on a public holiday will be paid at double time and a half with a minimum payment of two hours; and - (b) an employee engaged as a publishing employee in a non-daily newspaper office who is required to work on a public holiday will be paid at double time and a half with a minimum payment of three hours. - Where a weekly employee in a non-daily or regional daily newspaper office, other than an employee listed in clauses 32.4(a) and 32.4(b), is required to work on a public holiday they will be given a day off instead within seven days of the holiday occurring or be paid double time with a minimum payment of four hours.
-Provided this clause applies instead of the provisions in clause 32.4.
+- 31.1 Public holidays are provided for in the NES. - Employees in a regional daily newspaper office who receive six weeks and three days' annual leave will only be entitled to a paid day off on Christmas Day, Good Friday and a further day as prescribed below: - New South Wales-the Tuesday after Easter Monday; - Victoria-Melbourne Cup Day; - Tasmania-Recreation Day. - An employee required to work on a public holiday or a substitute day, as provided for in the NES or clause 31.5, will be paid double time and a half with a minimum payment of four hours.
+Provided that: - (a) an employee required as an inserter in a non-daily newspaper office who is required to work on a public holiday will be paid at double time and a half with a minimum payment of two hours; and - (b) an employee engaged as a publishing employee in a non-daily newspaper office who is required to work on a public holiday will be paid at double time and a half with a minimum payment of three hours. - Where a weekly employee in a non-daily or regional daily newspaper office, other than an employee listed in clauses 31.3(a) and 31.3(b), is required to work on a public holiday they will be given a day off instead within seven days of the holiday occurring or be paid double time with a minimum payment of four hours.
+Provided this clause applies instead of the provisions in clause 31.3.

-32.6 Substitution of certain public holidays by agreement at the enterprise
+31.5 Substitution of certain public holidays by agreement at the enterprise